Characters: Spider Man Love Interests

 - Official Couple: Was this with Peter until One More Day.
 Let's just say the fans were not happy with the end of their offical couple status and leave it at that.

 - Although she's still Peter's main love interest in most of the spin-offs and adaptations, even those released after One More Day.
-The only notable exceptions would be Ultimate Spider-Man, where they are Just Friends, and The Spectacular Spider-Man, were he's more interested in Gwen (albeit according to Word of God, MJ would have become the main love interest eventually if the show hadn't been canceled).
+The only notable exceptions would be Ultimate Spider-Man, where they are Just Friends, and The Spectacular Spider-Man, were he's more interested in Gwen (albeit according to Word of God, MJ would have become the main love interest eventually if the show hadn't been canceled, which would have been interesting considering it was also confirmed Gwen would not have died).
 She also has yet to appear in the Amazing Spider-Man films, but everything points to that it's only a matter of time.
+Supported by the death of Gwen Stacy in the second movie

 - Outdated Outfit: Naturally, as the most fashion-conscious member of the cast, she falls victim to this the most as time passes.